learn-co-students/SQL-bear-organizer-lab-noukod-000/README.md

 ## Part 3: `SELECT`

-Get the tests in `spec/querying_spec.rb` to pass.
+Get the tests in `spec/select_spec.rb` to pass.
 Note that for this section, the database will be seeded with external data so don't expect it to reflect the data you added above.
+Change the specs themselves (where there are empty quotes) to include your querying statements.

 ## Resources